FAQs

 How long is the waiting list?

-What else can I do to ensure that my child gets in to Hoya Kids?
+What else can I do to ensure that my child gets into Hoya Kids?

 Please note that if your child is offered a space, the enrollment will not be finalized until at least one parent has taken a tour of the Center.
 Tours are generally for adults only; the exception is babies who are young and/or small enough to be “worn” in a Bjorn or wrap-type baby carrier.
 We recommend having both parents attend if at all possible.

-When will my child get in to HKLC?
+When will my child get into HKLC?

 Your family’s chances of being offered a space for enrollment at Hoya Kids depends not only on your child’s place on our waiting list and the number of spaces we have in each classroom, but it also depends on the families ahead of you that may decline our offers of enrollment.
-We have no way of predicting this ahead of time, as it hinges on families’ personal circumstances at the time of the offer.

-What happens if I leave GU?
+What happens if I leave Georgetown University?

-If your child is on the waiting list and your eligible affiliation with Georgetown University ends (through graduation, resignation or termination), your child will be removed from the waiting list.
-Please contact us as you are leaving the University or shortly after you’ve left.
+If your child is on the waiting list and your eligible affiliation with Georgetown University ends (through graduation, resignation, or termination), your child’s enrollment priority will shift to the next applicable category.
+This means that your child will only be offered a space if there are unfilled spots that have not been claimed by GU-affiliated families.

 How far in advance will I be notified if a space is offered to my child?